opeyemi-okunmuyide/power-bi-saas-subscription-cohort-analysis/README.md

 - Which subscription plans generate the highest Monthly Recurring Revenue (MRR)?
 - Which billing frequency is most popular?
 - What percentage of customers renew their subscriptions automatically?
-- How well are different customer cohorts retained over time?
+- How well are different customer cohorts retain customers over time?

 ---